This is my learning notes from the course - Mastering C++ Standard Library Features.

 1 | [=, &b, &c](int a, float b) mutable -> int |

-is the capture-list- The capture-list is followed by the parameter-list:
+[ /* */ ]is the capture-list- The capture-list is followed by the parameter-list:

-- The parameter-list is optionally followed by
+( /* */ ) - The parameter-list is optionally followed by

-and/or a trailing return type - The body of the lambda is always at the end
+mutableand/or a trailing return type - The body of the lambda is always at the end

 Mutable Lambdas

-qualifier from the operator()
+Mutable removes the const qualifier from the operator()

 1 | []() mutable { } |